Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- The two teams combine to average 57.2 points per game, 13.2 more than the over/under in this contest.
+- Saturday's over/under is 13.2 points lower than the two team's combined 57.2 points per game average.

-- This contest's total is 2.7 points greater than the 41.3 these two squads combine to allow per game this season.
+- The 41.3 combined points per game that these two squads have allowed this season are 2.7 fewer than the 44 over/under in this contest.

 - Wildcats games this season feature an average total of 52.9 points, a number 8.9 points higher than Saturday's over/under.